Indiana Estate Planning lawyers

 - and more

 The concept of Estate Planning may be new to you or maybe you have been researching it for a while.
-Either way, put the more than 40 years of Estate Planning experience of an attorney from Rice & Rice in your corner to help develop not just an Estate Plan, but an estate solution.
+Either way, put the more than 40 years experience of an Indiana estate planning attorney from Rice & Rice in your corner to help develop not just an Estate Plan, but an estate solution.

 You may think you don’t have enough assets to need any sort of Estate Plan.
 The reality is that most people who own property and/or have children, especially from a previous relationship, need to have a well-organized, well-planned Estate Plan to protect their assets, interests, and family.